-Ethnographic Writing Spring 2021
+Ethnographic Writing

-ANG 6930 Section 33CG • TUR 2349 ANG 6930 Section 33CI • online Tuesdays | Periods 5 - 7 (11:45 AM - 2:45 PM) Richard Kernaghan Grinter 335 | kernaghan@ufl.edu office hours (via zoom): Thursdays 3-5:00pm (or by appointment) Summary: This class is an ethnographic writing workshop.
+Spring 2023

+ANG 6930 Section 33CG • TUR 2350

+Mondays | Periods 3 - 5 (9:35 AM - 12:35 PM)

+Richard Kernaghan Grinter 335 | kernaghan@ufl.edu

+office hours: Mondays 1- 3:00 pm (or by appointment)

+Summary: This class is an ethnographic writing workshop.
 Throughout the semester we will explore the craft of writing in relation to events, circumstances, and predicaments that arise during ethnographic fieldwork.
 Our main activity as participants will be to write.
 However, we will also use this forum to foster an extended conversation on strategies and techniques for portraying empirical worlds.
 Making our own ethnographic writing more adequate to encounters with the worlds we study is the overarching aspiration of the class.
 To that end we will experiment with ways of rendering our texts more vivid and compelling, not in order to become "good writers" but to hone our attentiveness and sensitivities to discoveries that are pending in past fieldwork experiences and in those still to come.

+Course Learning Goals: By the end of this class, students should be able to:

+- 1. identify contemporary trends in ethnographic expression; - 2. analyze key concepts and concerns of fieldwork-based writing; - 3. craft short ethnographic descriptions, exploring the potentials and limits of the written form; - 4. maintain a writing journal/scrapbook within a larger archive of fieldwork materials; - 5. write an extended ethnographic essay that is vivid, compelling and insightful.

-Requirements: (1) regular attendance and engagement in discussions and activities; (2) a writing journal/scrapbook kept throughout the semester that builds upon ethnographic field notes or diaries; (3) a series of brief vignettes (five in all) each based on a different fieldwork scene, experience or encounter; (4) an annotated bibliography of works on ethnography and ethnographic writing; and (5) a term paper.
-Texts: Most readings for this course can be downloaded from Canvas Course Page.
-The following titles are recommended (but not required)1 and, to the extent possible, will be placed on reserve at Library West: Barthes, Camera Lucida, Hill and Wang, 2010.
+Overview of Seminar Requirements: (1) regular attendance and engagement in discussions and activities during the weekly class session; (2) a series of brief vignettes (five in all) each based on a different fieldwork scene, experience, or encounter; (3) a journal/scrapbook kept throughout the semester that builds upon ethnographic field notes or diaries; (4) an annotated bibliography of works on ethnography and ethnographic writing; and (5) a term paper.

+Texts: Most assigned readings for this course can be downloaded from Canvas Course Page (under Files).

+The following titles are recommended (but mostly not required); they will be placed on reserve at Library West:

+Ballestero et al., Experimenting with Ethnography, Duke University Press, 2021.

+Barthes, Camera Lucida, Hill & Wang, 2010.

 Bennett, Vibrant Matter, Duke University Press, 2009.

-Lyon, Conversations with the Dead, Phaidon Press, 2015.
+Leiris, Phantom Africa, Seagull Books, 2017.

+Morley [Caldeira Brand] & Bishop, The diary of Helena Morley, Farrar, Straus & Giroux, 1995.

 Pandian & McLean, Crumpled Paper Boat, Duke University Press, 2017.

 Sanjek, Fieldnotes, Cornell University Press, 1990.

 Sarraute, Tropisms, New Directions, 2015.

-Starn, Writing Culture and the Life of Anthropology, Duke University Press, 2015.
+Starn, Writing Culture & the Life of Anthropology, Duke University Press, 2015.

+Stewart, Ordinary Affects, Duke University Press, 2007

 Taussig, I Swear I Saw This, University of Chicago Press, 2011.

 Walser, Microscripts, New Directions, 2012.

+The lone exception, Sarraute's Tropisms, will hopefully be accessible as an ebook via course reserves.

-Attendance: Please arrive punctually and remain until the end of class.
+Attendance: As a courtesy to all, please arrive punctually and remain until the end of class.
 If you must miss a session, please inform me ahead of time (or as soon as possible) and provide appropriate documentation.
 In such cases you are responsible for contacting a classmate to obtain notes on materials and topics covered while away.

 Absences for reasons of religious holiday, illness, and official university business are excused; however, proper notification should still be provided.

 Please note: Since participation as well as assimilation of class materials depend upon attendance, multiple absences (4 & above) will undermine academic performance and may even risk failing.
 Students, however, with perfect or near perfect attendance will receive bonus credit.
 Click here to read the university attendance policies.